The views expressed by the host on this program, documented to be almost always right, 99.7% of the time.

 Yeah, I do read them all at the same time.

-I read them on my iPads, or now on my iPhone 6 Plus.
+I read them on my iPads or now on my iPhone 6 Plus.

 I haven't had an actual book in my hand to read.

-I mean, I get them, but I haven't read from an actual book probably in a couple years.
+I mean, I get them, but I haven't read from an actual book probably in a couple of years.

 I read everything electronically.